genome/bam-readcount/README_samtools-1.10.md

 Caveats
 -------

-On my OS X machine (High Sierra), builds fail due to Boost.
+OS X builds fail for two reasons, at least on my High Sierra machine.

+Boost:

 This is also true of the current `genome/bam-readcount` `master`.

-Builds were also failing under OS X with libcurl errors.
-The current CMake configuration includes a patch for the htslib Makefile that is applied by CMake that disables libcurl.
-There is currently a protocol warning when running `bam-readcount` that may be due to the absence of libcurl (see `Todo` below).
+cURL:

+I disabled `libcurl` for a while using the Makefile patch under

+    vendor/Makefile.disable_curl.patch

+but this results in warnings when the reference lookup is done

+    [W::find_file_url] Failed to open reference "https://www.ebi.ac.uk/ena/cram/md5/11e5d1f36a8e123feb3dd934cc05569a": Protocol not supported

 Build